resir014/resir014-tilde/content/_index.md

 # Hello!

-Welcome to the tilde page for ~resir014.
-This tilde page serves as a catalogue of my interests.
+<p class="lead">Welcome to the tilde page for ~resir014.
+This tilde page serves as a catalogue of my interests.</p>

 You can read more about me <a href="{{< baseurl src="/about/" >}}">here</a>, or here: